spaarmann/tree-sitter-kdl/README.md

 A very basic query file for tree-sitter syntax highlighting is also included in `queries/highlights.scm`.

+## Contributing

+You can report any cases that either don't parse but should, or parse but shouldn't, as an issue, if they aren't already mentioned explicitly above.

+If you'd like to contribute bug fixes or missing features, I'd love any PRs you send my way :) If you want, feel free to contact me (issue in this repo, [Twitter DMs](https://twitter.com/s_paarmann/), Discord `@spaar#8389`) before spending significant time on anything so we avoid duplicate work.

 ## Nvim installation

 If you want to already try out the current state using